University of Washington Honors Program

 Students earn the distinction of College Honors when they integrate many areas of knowledge and ways of learning with deeper, generative experience in their chosen field(s) by completing requirements for both Interdisciplinary and Departmental Honors.

-This is the highest Honors distinction possible, combining all of the benefits of our Interdisciplinary Track with the benefits of Departmental Honors.
+This is the highest Honors distinction possible, combining all of the benefits of our Interdisciplinary Pathway with the benefits of Departmental Honors.